-Thoroughly wash your hands and all surfaces and utensils used for cooking.
-If someone has COVID-19 or has symptoms, it is best that they not to do the cooking.
-If you are cooking or handling food for people who do not live with you (for example, at work), wear a mask and clean gloves - use the gloves only when touching food!
+Wash your hands and all surfaces and utensils used for cooking thoroughly.
+If someone has COVID-19 or has symptoms, it is preferable that he/she does not do the cooking.
+If you are cooking or handling food for people who do not live with you (e.g., at work), put on a mask and clean gloves - only use them to touch the food!

-- At the beginning of October 2020, we found NO scientific article describing a case of contamination of Covid-19 by a food, and even no "preprint" (draft article submitted for evaluation, but not yet validated).
+Note We modified our answer to this question (written before the summer of 2020) in October 2020 and again in December 2020 to reflect the absence of contamination through ingestion.
 We are well aware that "absence of evidence is not proof of absence".
 However, this coronavirus and its transmission are being studied by thousands of doctors and scientists around the world.
-Since no publication shows any transmission through food, this means that this route of contamination is rare or non-existent.
-We have therefore modified our answer to this question (written before the summer of 2020) to take this fact into account.
-However, meals are often contaminated by vectors other than food (sprays, aerosols, contacts).
+Since no publications show any transmission through food, this means that this route of contamination is rare or non-existent.
+However, meals are often contaminated by vectors other than food (sprays, aerosols).

 In one restaurant, a pre-symptomatic COVID-19 person contaminated at least two other people more than 2 meters away, who were eating at two adjacent tables.
 Note that the space on the third floor of the restaurant was enclosed and ventilation must have contributed to the spread of the viral particles.Lu, J., Gu, J., Li, K., Xu, C., Su, W., Lai, Z., ... & Yang, Z. (2020).
 COVID-19 Outbreak Associated with Air Conditioning in Restaurant, Guangzhou, China, 2020.
 Emerging Infectious Diseases, 26(7).